rehierl/node-tree-outliner/88-todos.md

 by providing a list of top-level nodes? - won't work on the fly (associate with one section only) - when a section is being closed, or an on demand feature

 **TODO**
-tree of sectioning nodes -
-the parent node of a type-1 sectioning node always is a type-1 - the parent node of a type-2 sectioning node always is a type-1 - a type-1 sectioning node can be a parent or a leaf - a type-2 sectioning node always is a leaf node - issue with tables? table/tr/td (sectioning root) -

-**TODO**
 No two sections within a single tree have identical